 Any good garage door cable repair in Lansing should involve testing your work.
 Once you re-engage the door, you can pull down the emergency release handle and lift it.
 It should click twice—this means it is in place.
 Try activating the door again by opening and closing it; remotely if you have a remote.

 Sometimes, you may not be able to repair your door in this way.
-In these circumstances, you may want to count on professional garage cable replacement in Lansing.
-If you made any mistakes in replacing your cable, or if something else entirely is wrong with the door and you need garage door spring repair in Lansing, contact professionals to make any necessary repairs.
+In these circumstances, you may want to count on professional garage door service to do your cable replacement.